SHOP4CF/data-models/docs/task.md

 _(in progress)_

+Task is a manufacturing operation that is to be executed.
+This data model is considered indivisible, although in the real world, it may be a complex multi-step operation.
+Task references Task Definition that specifies how to perform the work in detail.

 Example for a task is given below.
 The task consists of the two steps:
 - AGV #5 to move 8 pallets from the storage to production line #6,